DregHub/DregDVR/README.md

 1. An internet archive account and page (https://archive.org/create/ upload any file to community videos and configure a video archive, put the details page in dvr_accounts.cfg)
 2. A YouTube account with advanced features https://support.google.com/youtube/answer/9891124
-3. 1 google account with API access see: https://developers.google.com/youtube/v3/quickstart/python#step_1_set_up_your_project_and_credentials
+3. A Google account with API access see: https://developers.google.com/youtube/v3/quickstart/python#step_1_set_up_your_project_and_credentials
 4. oauth2.json and client_secret.json
    Download client_secret.json from the portal in step 3 Use the following example on a computer with a browser to generate oauth2.json https://developers.google.com/youtube/v3/guides/uploading_a_video